 An additional important toxicity is hypogammaglobulinemia due to B-cell aplasia.
 B-cells are the target of tisagenlecleucel in order to keep the leukemia in remission.
 Patients without the immunoglobulins produced by B-cells are at risk for infections and are typically treated with monthly intravenous infusions of pooled immunoglobulins (IVIG).
-The Novartis briefing document for the FDA Advisory Committee states that "responding patients experienced continued B-cell aplasia indicating the long-term effect of tisagenlecleucel" and notes "B-cell aplasia ongoing for > 3 years."64
+The Novartis briefing document for the FDA Advisory Committee states that "responding patients experienced continued B-cell aplasia indicating the long-term effect of tisagenlecleucel" and notes "B-cell aplasia ongoing for > 3 years."
+For those who require IVIG, the typical duration of use is unknown.